bet4a/d3wiki/Transitions.md

 <a name="tween" href="Transitions#wiki-tween">#</a> transition.<b>tween</b>(<i>name</i>, <i>factory</i>)

 Registers a custom tween for the specified *name*.
-When the transition starts, the specified *factory* function will be invoked for each selected element in the transition, so as to compute the tween function.
+When the transition starts, the specified *factory* function will be invoked for each selected element in the transition with that element's `data` and `index` as arguments, so as to compute the tween function.
 If the factory returns null, then the tween is not run on the selected element.
 This method is used internally by the [attr](#wiki-attr) and [style](#wiki-style) tweens, and can be used to interpolate other document content.
 For example, to interpolate text content:

 ```javascript
 selection.transition().tween("text", function() {